chipweinberger/flutter_pcm_sound/README.md

 To stop audio, just stop calling `feed`.

-> 🧠 **Why no start & stop functions?** two reasons.
-1) unlike a timer-based API, in an event-based API there's no audio callback thread you need to "start".
-You just feed when the events arrive.
-2) In Flutter, calling native is always async.
-If playback depended on `await start()` and `await stop()`, you’d have additional, needless delays which can lead to stuttery audio.
-By using a simple "just feed" approach, we avoid this.

 > 💡 **Tip:** If you prefer a traditional timer-based API with `start()` and `stop()`, I recommend wrapping `flutter_pcm_sound` as described in the [Event-Based Feeding](#event-based-feeding) tips.

 ## Is Playing?